spacetelescope/jdaviz/docs/imviz/import_data.rst

 .. note::

-    Loading too many datasets will cause performance problem due to the number of links necessary; see :ref:`glue:linking-framework` for more information.
+    Loading too many datasets will cause performance problems due to the number of links necessary; see :ref:`glue:linking-framework` for more information.